 Being a small city, Jal does not have a public transit system used by locals to get to and from work.

-The education level of Jal citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.96% of adults 25 and older in Jal have a college degree.
+In terms of college education, Jal is nearly on par with the US average for all cities of 21.84%: 18.96% of adults 25 and older in Jal have a bachelor's degree or advanced degree.

 The per capita income in Jal in 2022 was $36,520, which is upper middle income relative to New Mexico, and middle income relative to the rest of the US.
 This equates to an annual income of $146,080 for a family of four.
 However, Jal contains both very wealthy and poor people as well.